alexycyap/slack-ozfindbiz/README.md

 -----
 Examples:

-* find me cafes
+* /find me cafes
-* find me vets in richmond vic
+* /find me vets in richmond vic
-* find me bunnings in melbourne
+* /find me bunnings in melbourne
-* find me curry near 222 lonsdale street, melbourne, vic
+* /find me curry near 222 lonsdale street, melbourne, vic
-* find me ATMs in 3150
+* /find me ATMs in 3150
-* find me fish and chips around -38.147518,144.361369
+* /find me fish and chips around -38.147518,144.361369
-* find me toilets near opera house
+* /find me toilets near opera house
-* find me petrol stations near chadstone shopping centre, vic
+* /find me petrol stations near chadstone shopping centre, vic

 You can replace "find me " with "search for ", they are treated exactly the same.
 If you start with "map me " instead, it will paste a single Google Static Map link into the Slack response so that the map is fetched.